Knowledge-Graph-Hub/eco-kg/README.md

 Outside of the virtual environment started above, use robot to convert the owl file (in the data/raw diretory) to json.

+Do this after the download step.

 ```
 ./robot convert --input path/to.owl --format json --output path/to.json
 ```
 Then, using find and replace change plant_anatomy to anatomical_entity.
 Change plant_structure_development_stage to life_stage.
 Change plant_trait_ontology to phenotypic_feature.

+Now you can do the transform step.

 **Components**